ucf-draco-lab/ucf-draco-lab-old-github.io/_projects/router_canaries.md

   start-date: "2023-10-10"
 tags:
   - active
-  - Anomaly Detection
+  - Cybersecurity
-  - Network Analysis
+  - Home Network Protection
-prq: Can network anomalies be detected and acted upon by router-based canaries?
+  - IoT Security
+  - Router Defense
+  - Threat Detection
+  - Proactive Cyber Defense
+prq: In the event of a network cyber attack, how can open-source code integrated into a router assist in identifying the specific hardware targeted, extracting relevant IP addresses, and potentially providing legal information about the breach?

 ---